Environmental, Social, Governance scores and the Missing pillar -- Why does missing information matter?

 In the first scenario, assume $x_1 < \ldots < x_N$.
 Then, it holds

 In the second scenario, assume $x_1 =\ldots = x_j < x_{j+1} < \ldots <x_N$.
 Then, we have

-The second scenario can be easily adopted for the equal elements, which exist more than once in the set, and it can be proven that the average M-pillar value is 50.
+The second scenario can be easily adopted for the equal elements, which exist more than once in the set, and it can be proven that the average M pillar score is 50.